valhalla/valhalla-docs/optimized_route/api-reference.md

 # Optimized Route service API reference

-The Optimized Route service provides a quick computation of time and distance between a set of location sources and location targets.
+The Optimized Route service provides a quick computation of time and distance between a set of location sources and location targets and returns them in an optimized route order, along with the shape.

 You can follow the [Mapzen blog](https://mapzen.com/blog) to get updates.
 To report software issues or suggest enhancements, open an issue in the [Thor GitHub repository](https://github.com/valhalla/thor/issues) or send a message to [routing@mapzen.com](mailto:routing@mapzen.com).